Habibou Latrine Project – Senegal

 As a rural village, work primarily consists of farming.
-When the rainy season arrives, farmers will grow corn, peanuts, beans and rice for future consumption and to also sell in the local markets.
+When the rainy season arrives, farmers will grow corn, peanuts, beans, and rice for future consumption and also sell in the local markets.

 Well over half the population is under 18 and a majority of these kids are going to either elementary, middle school or high school.
 Habibou does seem to value the importance of education and regularly encourages kids to continue studying.
 Habibou has an elementary school located in the village but the kids going to middle school and high school, must travel 12km by bike to the town of Bandafasi to study.

 With over 250 people in the village, only 9 working latrines are available.
 The lack of latrines causes sanitation and health problems throughout the village.

 Kids frequently go into the woods, behind compound fences, and behind trees to relieve themselves.
 Along with the lack of latrines, proper hand-washing is non-existent, leading to frequent illness.